 If you have antiques, don’t be afraid to proudly display them even if you have a 21st-century home.
 Blending past with present is in fact a creative way to decorate your home and create immense visual appeal.

 Thank you Hannah for this inspiring post!
+I’d like to add that opposites attract and mixing vintage with new creates a beautiful contrast!
 Learn more about Hannah below!

 Hannah Hutchinson is an interior designer based in London, currently blogging for Westland London.
 She’s always chasing new ideas and likes thinking outside the box when it comes to incorporating fresh ideas to her clients new homes.